Corrupting the Image with Andie Riekstina

 Workshop Fees

-Cancellations made one month prior to the workshop date will receive a 50% refund.
+Cancellations made one month or more before the workshop date will receive a 50% refund.

-Cancellations made less than one month prior to the workshop date are non-refundable.
+Cancellations made less than one month before the workshop date are non-refundable.

 Required Equipment & Materials

-Pre-Workshop: One week before the workshop, participants will submit a project idea they wish to explore.
+Pre-Workshop: All applications and payments must be submitted by the deadline of September 30th.
+One week before the workshop, participants will submit a project idea they wish to explore.
 Andie will review the submission and provide guidance on the trajectory of the project and the necessary tools.

 During the Workshop: The session begins with an introduction to Andie’s practice and experimental methods.
 Participants will share their backgrounds before diving into a series of hands-on exercises, including data bending and digital degradation.
 The session concludes with informal presentations and a group discussion.